 Running a game

 Should you be brave enough to want to organise a game for The Dark Door, we have provided below a few pointers to set you on your way.
-The information provided here is not exhaustive and these sections should be seen as a general outline of the key points you should take into account.
-Please note that events take a lot of commitment and planning, and organisers will find that they need to expend a lot of their free time and own cash in their preparations.
-The main thing to keep in mind is that staging an event can be very expensive and can start at around £1,200 and go up to as much as £1,500 or even more for a weekend event.
-Even a one day event can, on average, still be as much as 2/3 of the cost of running a weekend game.
-You may be lucky enough to be able to get your hands on props and costumes cheaply, but the venues will nearly always put you back many hundred pounds for a small youth hostel type venue, to over a thousand pounds for a large country house or for the more “unique” venues.
-It has to be pointed out that while for the most part the policy of The Dark Door is to assist where possible with initial deposits for securing venues and perhaps paying the balance where this is due before the event takes places, but that outside of this events are initially organised at your own expense, to be reimbursed once the bookings are received and game fees collected.
-This is necessary as plan events up to a year in advance and with three games a year The Door would not have the funds to reimburse all expenses in advance.
+The information provided here is not exhaustive and these sections should be seen as a general outline of the key matters you should take into account.
+Please bear in mind that events take a lot of commitment and planning, and organisers will find that they need to expend a lot of their free time and money in their preparations.
+Staging an event can be very expensive, costing thousands of pounds to run, mainly due to the cost of hiring venues and so even and while if you may be lucky enough to be able to get your hands on props and costumes cheaply, you should expect it to represent a considerable financial commitment.
+While for the most part the policy of The Dark Door is to assist where possible with initial deposits for securing venues and paying the balance where this is due before the event takes places, events are initially organised at your own expense, to be reimburse d once the bookings are received and game fees collected.
+This is necessary as we usually plan events up to a year or so in advance and so The Door would not have the funds to reimburse all expenses until we have received booking fees from the players.

 You should also remember that your game is not guaranteed to be a success.
 However, should problems arise with the game - unforeseen events causing it to be cancelled or a lack of bookings and it is not possible to re-schedule at a later date - The Dark Door will try its best to reimburse you for any losses.
 However, funds are limited as many games just about break even without leaving anything over for the kitty, so it may take a while to pay you back.
 Players will also have certain expectations about Dark Door event in terms of storyline, props and costumes, and venues used, etc. It is important to us that anyone running an event appreciates and can meet these expectations.
 With all this in mind, clearly committing to running and event is not something that should be undertaken lightly.
 That said, we certainly don’t wish to cast a cloud over your enthusiasm or put you off, so let us assure you that organising and running a game, observing the antics of the players as they try to fathom your clues, seeing them scream in fright from the assorted monsters (well, not scream exactly) is good fun and worth the pain and effort!